 You can use liquid smoke to flavor all kinds of meat and veggies.

-This intriguing liquid is typically made from condensing the smoke from wood.
-Beyond this, though, liquid smoke often contains a variety of food additives.
+Producers typically make this intriguing liquid by condensing smoke from burning wood.
+Beyond this, though, liquid smoke often contains a variety of food additives that add depth to your dishes.

 Where Did Liquid Smoke Come From?

-Back in the early 19th century, Ernest H Wright was working in a print shop where he noticed a drop of liquid trickling along a stove pipe.
+In the early 1800s, Ernest H. Wright worked in a print shop where he noticed liquid dripping from a stove pipe.
+This sparked his idea for liquid smoke.
 This phenomenon – caused by the rising smoke meeting cold air – stayed with him.

 Many years later, Wright became a chemist.
-He was experimenting with burning wood through a condenser to replicate the dark drops of liquid he saw as a teen.
-He discovered that this liquid could be used to impart a smokiness to foods without actually smoking them.
+He was experimenting with burning wood chips through a condenser to replicate the dark drops of liquid he saw as a teen.
+He discovered that this liquid could flavor foods with a smoky taste without requiring actual smoking.

 Is it Safe to Use Liquid Smoke?